-- Approval of quarterly result announcements; - Approval of the Annual Reports and Accounts; - Convening of Shareholder's Meetings; - Approval of Corporate Strategies; and - Material Acquisitions and Disposal of assets.
+- Approval of Quarterly Result Announcements; - Approval of the Annual Reports and Accounts; - Convening of Shareholder's Meetings; and - Approval of Corporate Strategies.

 Principle 2: Board Composition and Balance

 The Board comprises an Independent Non-Executive Chairman, two Independent Directors and three Executive Directors.
 Currently one-half of the Board comprises Independent Directors.